ideag/content-cards/readme.txt

 == Changelog ==

+= 0.9.5 =

+* improved handling of non UTF-8 encoded websites

 = 0.9.4 =

 * bugfix - WordPress 4.4 breaks relative requires/includes, so converted them to absolute ones
 * enhanced OpenGrahp image detection - uses first image if more than one is available
 * cached images are now removed on plugin deactivation/removal
-* added a toggle to disable local image cacheing
+* added a toggle to disable local image caching

 = 0.9.3 =